kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/azure-secret-engine/azureaccesskeyrequest.md

 ```
 ## AzureAccessKeyRequest Status

 `status` shows the status of the AzureAccessKeyRequest.
-It is maintained by KubeVault operator.
+It is managed by the KubeVault operator.
 It contains following fields:

 - `secret` : Specifies the name of the secret containing Azure credential.